 If you click each error, you’ll be taken to a screen that shows you the affected pages.
 You can also go to Google’s Mobile Usability report documentation to learn how to fix most of these issues.

 Some of these problems should be easy to fix, like increasing the size of your text on mobile or making sure that clickable elements are spaced out better.
 If you find a problem that you don’t know how to fix, you’re probably not the only one.
 Try Googling the mobile error or reading through Google’s documentation.

 When you’ve fixed the error, validate the fix on GSC by clicking on the error on the Mobile Usability report, then click the button that says “Validate Fix.”
 Note that it can take up to 28 days for Google to reflect your change.

 To learn other ways to improve your site’s mobile-friendliness, take a look at our guide to Mobile SEO.

 6. On-Page Basics: Use Headers, Alt Texts, and Keywords Wisely

 On-page SEO basics are important because they help search engines index your content properly.
-To make things as easy as possible for search engine bots, there are some best practices that every website should implement, and it should only take ten minutes or so to update one of your pages.
+To make things as easy as possible for search engine bots, there are some best practices that every website should implement.
+Once you learn the importance of these on-page elements and the roles they play, it should only take ten minutes or so to update one of your pages.